 The first step is to get your hands on the right resources.
 There is a wide range of learning materials available in bookstores and online but our pick is TalktomeinKorean (TTMIK).
 This is an excellent and free resource to learn grammar and the user-friendly format makes learning Korean surprisingly addictive.

 Mobile apps are another cheap and convenient option.
-Asia Options recommends Memrise, WordPower and Learn Korean.
+Asia Options recommends Memrise, WordPower, and of course, DuoLingo.
 These apps offer a free version but to maximise your learning you might want to look into upgrading to the paid version, which are reasonably priced anyway.

-Also, if you haven’t learnt Hanguel, we recommend learning the Korean characters as early as possible.
+Also, if you haven’t learnt Hangeul, we recommend learning the Korean characters as early as possible.
 The logical and manageable character system can be memorised in a weekend.

 2) Goal setting